sasilver75/obsidian/Articles/ML/Understanding Large Language Models (April 2023) - {Sebastian Raschka}.md

 [https://arxiv.org/abs/1801.06146](https://arxiv.org/abs/1801.06146)
 - Written one year after the original *Attention is all you need* paper; It didn't involve transformers, but instead focuses on recurrent neural networks.
 - It ==proposed pretraining language models and transfer-learning them for downstream tasks==.
 - While transfer learning was already established in CV, it wasn't yet prevalent in NLP.
-The [[ULMFit]] paper was among the first to demonstrate that pre-training a language model and finetuning it on a specific task could yield state-of-the-art results in many NLP tasks.
+The [[ULMFiT]] paper was among the first to demonstrate that pre-training a language model and finetuning it on a specific task could yield state-of-the-art results in many NLP tasks.
 - Process:
 	- Train language model on large corpus of text
 	- Finetune this LM on task-specific data